TxNextGen/FileForge/README.md

 # FileForge
-It is file And Image Converter
+FileForge is a fast and easy file and image converter that lets you instantly change formats without hassle